Water use reporting

 The division’s GPCD numbers are used to set goals and demonstrate accountability.
 Water systems that receive state funds for system improvements are required to account for water savings as a result of the investment.
 These numbers may be used to compare 2015 baseline water use to water use after improvements.

 The division set regional water conservation goals with 2015 water use as the baseline.
 The division’s water use GPCD will be used to evaluate progress toward meeting the 2030 water conservation goals at county and regional levels.

 Open Water Data website

 The website features three primary data categories: Municipal & Industrial Water Use, Water-Related Land Use, and Water Budget.
-A wide variety of data can be explored and downloaded in many useful formats.
+Various data can be explored and downloaded in many formats.
 Many are summarized by state, county, basin or water supplier boundaries.
 A gallery of online maps as well as resources from outside entities is also available.

 Water use reporting by water districts

 The four largest water conservancy districts in Utah, collectively known as the Prepare60 Center, will be reporting consumptive water use annually for Class 1 (Salt Lake) and Class 2 (Weber, Davis, Utah and Washington) counties.
 Class 1 and 2 counties have a population of 175,000 or more.
 Consumptive water use only reports the water consumed by customers; any water delivered to customers that is returned to the system isn’t counted.
 GPCD and consumptive use figures are not comparable.